laccore/coretools/README.md

 Set the `JAVA_HOME` environment variable to your JDK 8+ `Contents/Home` directory.

+Point Gradle to your JDK 6 path:
+In `coretools/build.gradle`, update the `javaHome` and `javaExecutablesPath` vars to reflect your JDK 6 install.

 ##### Java 8 Runtime
-Copy your Java 8 Runtime into `coretools/package/java_runtime/mac` and/or `coretools/package/java_runtime/win`.
+Required to build standalone applications.
+Copy your Java 8 Runtime into `coretools/package/java_runtime/mac` and/or `coretools/package/java_runtime/win` as appropriate for your target platform(s).

 ### Building and Running Locally